 What makes chocolate healthy?
-According to recent studies, chocolate has key ingredients that not only taste good, but have benefits for your health.
+According to recent studies, chocolate has key compounds that not only taste good, but are good for you.
 To reap the most rewards, you’ll need to eat the darkest variety you can find, which is no problem for most connoisseurs!
 True chocoholics love them all!

 Find related products in my health E-store here